+413 658 7907

 • By Mike Anderson

-• In Great Academic Work, In the Media, Interviews, Motivation, Student Choice, Teacher Talk, Video
+• In Engaging Academics, In the Media, Motivation, Student Choice, Teacher Talk

 I was delighted to join a group of deep thinkers for an in-depth panel discussion about leaner-centered education.
 Hosted by Julie Mountcastle of the Slate School, this conversation is rich and engaging.
 You’ll hear about the importance of cherishing children’s